liamhays/alum/README.md

 For example, say we want to send the excellent game [Arkalite](https://www.hpcalc.org/details/460) to the XModem server.
-That is as simple as running:
+That's as simple as:

 ```
 $ alum xsend Arkalite.lib